seanorourke7/RPSLS/README.md

 ## Credits

 Most of what I learned for this project came from the Love-Maths , and Love-Running projects from code institute.
-I used slack, youtube and other online resources to help with some code specifics.
+I used slack, youtube and other online resources to help with some code queries.

 The Alert box code was sourced from SweetAlert2